omicsEye/omePath/README.md

 ## Installation ##

-deepath can be installed as an R package and run as an R function.
-You will need to install the deepath dependencies.
+omePath can be installed as an R package and run as an R function.
+You will need to install the omePath dependencies.

 ### From R ###

-### Install deepath in RStudio ###
+### Install omePath in RStudio ###

 1. Install devtools :
     * ``> install.packages('devtools')``